banzaicloud/thanos-operator/README.md

 # Thanos Operator

-Thanos Operator is a Kubernetes operator to manage Thanos stack seployment on Kubernetes.
+Thanos Operator is a Kubernetes operator to manage Thanos stack deployment on Kubernetes.

 ## What is [Thanos](http://thanos.io)